Coordination of United Revolutionary Organizations: Membership

 Orlando Bosch, a prominent Cuban exile, was the head of CORU.
 Born in Cuba, Bosch met Fidel Castro while at the University of Havana, and was a member of some groups that took part in the Cuban Revolution, before being forced to flee to Miami.
 Later, he became disillusioned with the movement, and tried to organize a failed coup against Castro in 1960.
 He was a CIA operative at various points in the 1960s, before being arrested in 1968 for attacking a Polish freighter.
 After serving four years in prison, he went to Venezuela where he was arrested and jailed by Venezuelan authorities for blowing up Cuban and Panamanian buildings in Caracas.
 He moved to Curaçao soon after, where he claimed to have continued his activities against the Cuban government, including a series of bombings against Cuban consulates as part of a group called "Accion Cuba."

 Another prominent member of CORU was Luis Posada Carriles.
 Born in Cuba, Carriles emigrated to Miami in 1961, and quickly got involved with anti-Castro activities.
 He was trained to be a part of the Bay of Pigs Invasion by the CIA, but did not take part in the actual event.
 He was recruited by the CIA as a "Maritime Training Branch" instructor in 1965.
 He was also expected to provide information on his fellow Cuban exiles.
 He spent the next several years working on several CIA projects, including a plot to blow up a Soviet and a Cuban ship in Mexico.

-Other members of CORU included Guillermo Novo, who unsuccessfully attempted to assassinate Che Guevara at the United Nations in 1964.
+Other members of CORU included the brothers Guillermo Novo and Ignacio Novo, who unsuccessfully attempted to assassinate Che Guevara at the United Nations in 1964.
 Novo participated in the assassination of Orlando Letelier in 1976.
 Julio Labatut was a professional florist who was also an important member of CORU.
 Labatut had close ties to the Puerto Rican police.
 In an interview in 2001, he was asked if he had ordered the assassination of Carlos Muñiz Varela, a Cuban exile who worked as a travel agent.
 In response, he said "Don't call it an assassination, it was an execution and it should have been carried out before he was born."
 Perez Franco, who later became the president of Brigade 2506, another anti-Castro organization, was also a founding member of CORU, along with Lopez Estrada, who became its military chief.